Files

 /file/new

-Creates a new file object.
-The file is initially in the "open" state.
-This call can optionally receive an Internet Media Type to associate with that file object.
-(DNAnexus uses this solely for the purpose of supplying the "Content-Type:" HTTP header when responding to download requests of the file.
-The Internet Media Type is used by web browsers to identify the kind of data stored in a file, and aid them in deciding what to do with the file when fetching it in their context).
+Creates a new file object in the "open" state.
+Optionally specify an Internet Media Type to associate with the file.
+DNAnexus provides this in the "Content-Type:" HTTP header for download requests, allowing web browsers to identify file types and handle downloaded files appropriately.
 All values are accepted without further validation (and sent back as-is in the "Content-Type:" header when a file is downloaded), so long as they contain only characters in the ASCII range 33-126.
-If the "media" field is not provided, or is set to "", then the system will attempt to auto-detect the Internet Media Type.
+If the "media" field is not provided, or is set to "", the system attempts to auto-detect the Internet Media Type.

 project

-string ID of the project or container to which the record should belong (e.g. the string "project-xxxx")
+string ID of the project or container to which the record should belong, such as the string "project-xxxx"name

-string (optional, default is the new ID) The name of the object
+string (optional, default is the new ID) The name of the objecttags

-array of strings (optional) Tags to associate with the object
+array of strings (optional) Tags to associate with the objecttypes

-array of strings (optional) Types to associate with the object
+array of strings (optional) Types to associate with the objecthidden

-boolean (optional, default false) Whether the object should be hidden
+boolean (optional, default false) Whether the object should be hiddenproperties

-mapping (optional) Properties to associate with the object
+mapping (optional) Properties to associate with the objectkey Property name

 value string Property value